-"There is no way of getting at the amount actually due Hiatt & Co., though I believe there is something due, but not one-half that is claimed.
+"There is no way of getting at the amount actually due Hiatt & Co., though Ibelieve there is something due, but not one-half that is claimed.
 I am satisfied that there never was any examination of the books or accounts of Hiatt & Co. by the committee.
 I do not believe W. P. Adair was present at any investigation or even conversation relative to the affair.
-W. H. Connor may have known the amount he recommended in the certificate, but no other member did.
+W. H Connor may have known the amount he recommended in the certificate, but no other member did.
 I believe the certificate of the business committee was obtained by corrupt influences and promises to pay, and that no one who was competent ever looked over the books or papers of Hiatt & Co., representing the interest of the Osages in the matter.
-I believe that the amount was stated sufficiently large to pay Hiatt & Co. whatever might be due, a few thousand dollars, and also to cover all fees, promises, etc., to the parties getting it through the committee and Department."
+I believe that the amount was stated sufficiently large to pay Hiatt & Co. whatever might be due, a few thousand dellars, and also to cover all fees, promises, etc., to the parties getting it through the committee and Department."

-While the case has been under consideration before me, a claim has been set up by Mrs. Elizabeth A. Leighton, of Keokuk, Iowa, as widow and administratrix of William Leighton, deceased, who, she shows, was a partner with said J. M. Hiatt, for a time at least, in the business out of which this claim grows, and by the terms of copartnerthe Secretary of the Treasury any account of the claim for allowance and payment to J. M. Hiatt under the law.
+While the case has been under consideration before me, a claim has been set up by Mrs. Elizabeth A. Leighton, of Keokuk, Iowa, as widow and administratrix of William Leighton, deceased, who, she shows, was a partner with said J. M. Hiatt, for a time at least, in the business out of which this claim grows, and by the terms of copartnership entitled to an equal share in the profits, etc., of said business.

-The law provides only for a payment to J. M. Hiatt, as only surviving partner of Hiatt & Co.; and it further provides that such payment shall be in full satisfaction of the claim of Hiatt & Co. against the Osage tribe of Indians.
+ship entitled to an equal share in the profits, etc., of said by interview of coparties.
+The law provides only for a payment to J. M. Hiatt, as only surviving partner of Hiatt & Co.; and it further provides that such payment shall, be in full satisfaction of the claim of Hiatt & Co. against the Osage tribe of Indians.

-In view of the foregoing facts I have not felt justified in stating and reporting to
+In view of the foregoing facts I have not felt justified in stating and reporting to the Secretary of the Treasury any account of the claim for allowance and payment to J. M. Hiatt under the law.